programfiction/programfiction/AngCodeReview.md

 ## Code review Guidelines for angular & typescript
+- Do not use timeout to delay navigation or hide any component.
+- Avoid using iFrames as it might create security concern.
+- Do not add any component / Ui related code inside service.
 - Do not use `“any”`.
 Always use valid types
     ```yaml
     export class MyClass implements OnInit{
     ---